zack744/ai-image-studio/README.md

 English | [简体中文](README_zh-CN.md)

-Typix is a modern, open-source, and user-friendly AI tool focused on media content generation, providing creators with a one-stop generation experience.
+Typix is a modern, open-source, user-friendly, and privacy-secure AI tool focused on media content generation, providing creators with a one-stop generation experience.

 ## 🎯 Quick Start